*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 High Antenna Gain

 The CM-4228HD has a bowtie design, which typically offers good reception of UHF frequencies.
-This 8-bay antenna offers a gain of 12 dB, the highest for this antenna type by Channel Master.
+This 8-bay antenna offers an outstanding gain of 12 dB.
+That’s what I call strong reception.

 As a multidirectional antenna, it can theoretically receive signals from broadcast towers within an arc of 180 degrees in relation to your location.
 I say “theoretically,” since your reception characteristics may vary due to local conditions.